Table of content

 Acne under treatment

-Repairs weakened skin barrier
+Repairs skin barrier and hydrates

 6